bameschot/pico-w-server/README.md

 ## Server runtime environment

-The pico-w-server is primarely developed to be run on a microcontroller in a Micropython runtime.
+The pico-w-server is primarily developed to be run on a microcontroller in a Micropython runtime.
 However in order to develop more easilly in absence of a microcontroller board or simply to work with a very basic webserver on another platform a environmental setting has been added to allow for the differences between Micropython and standard Python.
-By setting the ```IS_MICRO_PYTHON``` to True the variable can be used to load or excecute Micropyton/Python specific code.
+By using the ```IS_MICRO_PYTHON``` variable the system can load or excecute Micropyton/Python specific code.

 for example Micropython specific imports can be loaded by adding:
 ```